Carnegie Hall? Royal Albert Hall? The Kalamazoo Civic Center?

 The cost of getting there and back

 I think it goes without saying that it simply costs you more to travel away from home for a performance than it does to go around the corner.

-Here in the U.S., the federal government’s Privately Owned Vehicle (POV) mileage reimbursement rate ($.54/mile at the time of this writing) is a good rule of thumb to use in calculating what it will cost you in gas, tolls, and general wear and tear on your vehicle to get where you’re going and back again.
+Here in the U.S., the federal government’s Privately Owned Vehicle (POV) mileage reimbursement rate ($.58/mile at the time of this writing in 2019) is a good rule of thumb to use in calculating what it will cost you in gas, tolls, and general wear and tear on your vehicle to get where you’re going and back again.

 And we really must consider wear and tear on our vehicles – – the more we travel for work, the sooner we’re going to need our next new car.

 Charging for your gas alone isn’t going to cut it, so make sure you’re using a figure that allows you to put some money aside for the day that old Betsy makes her last trip.

 And that’s going to feel like a more reasonable number to you until you strip out the costs of getting there and realize you are now spending a lot more time working for the same amount you make at home.

 Not only does it cost you more to take your vehicle out of town, but it takes more time.
 Sometimes alot more time.

 For that reason, I’ve never been a big fan of working on the road for local rates + expenses.

 For me, I always build something into my fee for the time I’m going to be sitting in the car.